igorskyflyer/igorskyflyer/README.md

 <br>

 <!-- 🎉 new stuff that's out 🤩 -->
-> 📮 Announcement: new and improved [RegKeys](https://www.npmjs.com/package/@igor.dvlpr/regkeys) are available! 🎉
+> 📮 _Announcement_: new and improved **[RegKeys](https://www.npmjs.com/package/@igor.dvlpr/regkeys)** are available! 🎉

 <br>

 My name is Igor (IPA: /ˈIːɡɔːɹ/) and I am a full-stack Web, desktop and mobile developer with a strong passion for everything digital.
 I have an extensive experience in building projects from the ground up, all by myself, with dedication and commitment in every step of the way.
-I always try to help the dev-community by building useful libraries, modules, extensions, add-ons, etc. Let me tell you something about what I do. 🏄
+I always try to help the dev-community by building useful libraries, modules, extensions, add-ons, etc.
+Let me tell you something about what I do. 🏄

 <br>